KizMistry/wellness-tracker/README.md

 - **Frontend:** [https://wellness-tracker-app.netlify.app/](https://wellness-tracker-app.netlify.app/)
 - **Backend API:** [https://wellness-tracker-a0qm.onrender.com/](https://wellness-tracker-a0qm.onrender.com/)
-  *(Note: The backend API itself is not meant for direct browsing — it powers the frontend with endpoints for logging moods, analytics, and CSV exports.)*
+  *(Note: The backend API itself is not meant for direct browsing; it powers the frontend with endpoints for logging moods, analytics, and CSV exports.)*

 ---